Colleges by Location

 Admissions

-According to the newest data, this institution uses standardized test scores for admission.
-Sauk Valley Community College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.
+According to the newest information reported, this school uses standardized test scores for admission.
+Sauk Valley Community College has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.

 Retention Rate